United States one-dollar bill: Obverse of current $1 bill

 Example Federal Reserve Bank Seal (for San Francisco) as it appears on a $1 bill; the number 12 appears four times to confirm.

 Comparison between Gilbert Stuart's 1796 Athenaeum Portrait and the image on the obverse of the bill.
 The image from the dollar bill above shows the subject flipped horizontally for ease of comparison.

 The portrait of George Washington is displayed in the center of the obverse of the one-dollar bill, as it has been since the 1869 design.
 The oval containing George Washington is propped up by bunches of bay laurel leaves.
+George Frederick Cumming Smillie, an engraver at the Bureau of Engraving and Printing, made an etching of the 1796 Athenaeum Portrait by Gilbert Stuart which was used on multiple banknotes.
+A vignette of the portrait appears on the one dollar bill of 1899, and on notes since 1918.

 To the left of George Washington is the Federal Reserve District seal.
 The name of the Federal Reserve Bank that issued the note encircles a capital letter (A–L), identifying it among the twelve Federal Reserve Banks.
 The sequential number of the bank (1: A, 2: B, etc.) is also displayed in the four corners of the open space on the bill.
 Until the redesign of the higher denominations of currency beginning in 1996, this seal was found on all denominations of Federal Reserve notes.
 Since then it is only present on the $1 and $2 notes, with the higher denominations only displaying a universal Federal Reserve System seal, and the bank letter and number beneath the upper left serial number.